What is in this leaflet

 If you have not told your doctor about any of the above, tell him/her before you are given VPRIV.

-The usual dose is 60 Units of VPRIV for every kilogram you weigh.
+The recommended dose is 60 Units of VPRIV for every kilogram you weigh.

 VPRIV is given every other week.